Alleged generator scammer arrested in Mississippi, faces charges in multiple Louisiana parishes

 Another man living in Pelican Crossing in Gonzales filed charges against Robillard with the Ascension Parish Sheriff’s Office.
 They tell 2 On Your Side he wrote Robillard a $9,000 check and all he has is a small concrete pad in his yard.

 Robillard’s license plate was read on a license plate reader in Pearl.
 He was arrested by the Pearl Police Department and booked into the Rankin County Jail in Jackson, Mississippi, on Sunday.
 He has waived extradition and will be booked into the East Feliciana Parish Prison.
-Robillard is also facing charges in Ascension Parish and Jefferson Parish.
+Robillard is also facing charges in Ascension Parish.

 More News